Fuzzy Labeling Semantics for Quantitative Argumentation: Comparison to Related Work

-In recent years, the evaluation of argument strength has become a hot topic in abstract argumentation literature.
+In this section, we discuss related work on the evaluation of arguments in various QuAS.

-First, many researchers focus on the semantics that consider acceptability degree alone in QuAS.
-For example in \cite{da2011changing}, da Costa Pereira et al. introduced Trust-based semantics for FAS.
-In \cite{gabbay2015equilibrium}, Gabbay et al. introduced Iterative-based semantics for numerical AFs.
+Many researchers focused on the semantics that consider the acceptability degree alone in QuAS.
+In \cite{da2011changing}, da Costa Pereira et al. introduced trust-based semantics for FAS.
+In \cite{gabbay2015equilibrium}, Gabbay and Rodrigues introduced Iterative-based semantics for numerical AF.
 In \cite{Amgoud2017Acceptability,Amgoud2021Evaluation}, Amgoud et al. proposed weighted max-based, card-based and h-categorizer semantics for WAS.
-In \cite{baroni2015automatic}, Baroni et al. proposed the QuAD semantics for acyclic QBAS.
-And this semantics was later extended to DF-QuAD semantics for general WAS by Rago et al.\cite{rago2016discontinuity}.
-The aim of these work focuses on the computation of acceptability degree of individual arguments.
+In \cite{amgoud2016evaluation,Amgoud2018Evaluation}, Amgoud and Ben-Naim proposed top-based, reward-based, aggregation-based and exponent-based semantics for WAS with support relation.
+In \cite{baroni2015automatic}, Baroni et al. proposed the QuAD semantics for acyclic Quantitative Bipolar AF, which was later extended to DF-QuAD semantics by Rago et al. \cite{rago2016discontinuity}.
+These works aim to compute the acceptability degree alone in the context of QuAS.

-Second, there are some articles that consider extension or labeling semantics for QuAS.
-For example in \cite{janssen2008fuzzy,wu2016godel,wu2020godel}, the authors proposed extension semantics over fuzzy set for FAS, such as x-conflict-free sets, y-admissible sets, preferred extensions, stable extensions, etc. In \cite{dunne2011weighted}, Dunne et al. obtain the extension semantics of WAS by releasing the attacks whose weights are less than a given budget.
-In \cite{Stefano2022labeling}, Bistarelli and Taticchi proposed the labeling semantics for WAS by assigning each argument a label in $\{in, out, undec\}$.
+Extension or labeling semantics for QuAS have also been studied in the literature.
+In \cite{wu2016godel}, Wu et al. proposed fuzzy extension semantics over fuzzy set for FAS, such as grounded, preferred, etc. In \cite{janssen2008fuzzy}, Janssen et al. proposed extension semantics for FAS, such as x-stable, y-preferred, etc. In \cite{Bistarelli2018novel}, Bistarelli et al. redefined extension semantics for WAS by considering weighted defence.
+In \cite{Stefano2022labeling}, Bistarelli and Taticchi redefined labeling semantics for WAS by assigning each argument a label in $\{in, out, undec\}$.
+In \cite{dunne2011weighted}, Dunne et al. obtained the extension semantics of WAS by disregarding the attacks whose total weight is less than a given budget.

-Third, there are some articles that consider gradual semantics for classical AFs.
-In \cite{Cayrol2005acceptability}, Cayrol et al. proposed gradual semantics which assigns a qualitative or numerical value to each argument in classical AF.
-Also in \cite{gabbay2012equational}, Gabbay provided a numerical equation method to compute labeling semantics in classical AF.
-Similarly in \cite{gratie2011fuzzy}, fuzzy labeling is proposed for classical AF which assigns each argument a number in $[0, 1]$, and their fuzzy labeling is proved to be equivalent with classical labeling.

-Obviously, our fuzzy labeling differs from the evaluation methods in the previous literature.
-It provides a richer scale for argument strength by a three-tuple consisting of acceptability, rejectability, and undecidability degree.
-Therefore, it fills a gap that previous literature considers acceptability degree alone.